TimoIllusion/simple-ai-benchmarking/README.md

 ## Publish to AI Benchmark Database

-Currently results can only published by authenticated users, but user creation is not possible currently.
+Currently results can only published by authenticated users, but user creation is manually handled currently.
+Contact me if you want to publish results.

 To publish results to [timoillusion.pythonanywhere.com/benchmarks](https://timoillusion.pythonanywhere.com/benchmarks), execute these commands: